SandraKatharina/git-learnings/README.md

 - `ls` > shows all visible folders
 - `ls -al`> shows all visible and hidden folders
 - `mkdir`> to create a new folder

+# What you think about Git?

+I think git is really cool 😎